 Chances are, if there’s something specific you’re hoping to add to your closet in a pinch without stretching your wallet, you’ll likely turn to shopping at big fast-fashion retailers like Zara or H&M. However, if you're looking to broaden your shopping scope or buy from more sustainability-focused shops, there are plenty of brands that offer similarly stylish and affordable clothes.
 And after one look through these, you’ll find they’re well worth adding to your list.

 There’s no denying that Zara has become a one-stop-shop for all types of fashion lovers, both minimalists and maximalists alike.
 Of course, if you ever want to give your wardrobe a trendy update and throw a new brand or two into the mix, there are plenty of stores like Zara worth considering.
-From the office-approved and minimalist-adored label COS and fellow Spanish brand Mango to more trendy labels like Everlane and & Other Stories, these brands will give you everything you need to fill your closet with a variety of styles.
+From brands like Aritzia to the office-approved and minimalist-adored label COS to more trendy labels like Everlane and & Other Stories, these brands will give you everything you need to fill your closet with a variety of styles.

 Scroll down to see 11 brands like Zara you should be shopping now.

 & Other Stories has pieces you’ll want to live in at all hours of the day.
 Designed in its ateliers in Paris, Los Angeles, and Stockholm, & Other Stories offers everything from cozy knit cardigans and cool trousers to trendy jeans and whimsical dresses.
 This label is the perfect one to check out when you’re looking for playful pieces for everyday occasions.